cybeq/Python_face-age-recognition-api/README.md

 ![age.png](age.png)
-:flask: Flask, OpenCV, Docker :cyclone:
+:cyclone:  Flask, OpenCV, Docker :cyclone:

 Using machine learning to recognize faces in the uploaded image.
 The application takes an image from the user and returns an image with faces marked with green squares
 + age prediction(not too smooth with its prediction :D)